Is Tap Water Safe? (aka Is There Prozac In Your Drinking Water?)

 When you're home, it's easy enough to get clean water if you have a great water filter in your house.

-However, once you leave your home, things are a little more difficult, but certainly not impossible.
+However, once you leave your home, things are a little more difficult, so the best way to deal with this is to take your clean water with you.

-If you know our family, you have seen us toting our water around in stainless bottles for a long time.
-We even occasionally risk insulting hosts by bringing bottles of water to the table with us when we are invited for a meal (depends on the occasion).
+If you know our family in person, you've likely seen us toting our water around in stainless bottles for a long time.
+We even occasionally risk insulting hosts by bringing bottles of water to the table with us when we're invited for a meal.

-Especially when the alternative is drinking tap water, I try not to worry about what others might think, because I am trying to do the best for my family within reason, and after reading articles like those cited above, I feel that a little embarrassment is a small price to pay for good health.
-Plus, it might spark conversation that helps get the healthy-living message out.
+When the alternative is drinking tap water, I try not to worry about what others might think, because I'm trying to do the best for my family, and after reading articles like those cited above, I feel that a little embarrassment is a small price to pay for good health.
+Plus, it might spark conversation that helps get the healthy-living message out to others.

 This water problem is just one part of the greater problems that truly are everywhere in our environment.

-I also feel that we are, like others dealing with auto-immune disorders. chronic fatigue and the like, like canaries in a coal mine.
-We are, by our illnesses and disabilities, warning others that something is wrong.
+Many people these days are dealing with auto-immune disorders, chronic fatigue, autism, and the like.
+We're all like canaries in a coal mine; by our illnesses and disabilities, warning others that something is wrong.
+Very wrong.

 Do you drink tap water?
 Will you keep doing so after reading this post?